Marriage Equality Sweeps the Nation

 Municipal Equality Index

-The Municipal Equality Index examines the laws, policies, and services of municipalities and rates them on the basis of their inclusivity of LGBT people who live and work there.
+The Municipal Equality Index examines the laws, policies, and services of municipalities and rates them on the basis of their inclusivity of LGBTQ people who live and work there.

 Progress throughout 2014 was particularly noteworthy on transgender equality, and it is clear to see that cities across the nation are stepping up to ensure that all people are treated equally in all aspects of their lives.

 President Barack Obama signed a historic memorandum in 2010 that protects the visitation and healthcare decision-making rights of LGBTQ people.
 All hospitals that participate in Medicare or Medicaid must now respect the rights of all patients to designate visitors and must respect all patients' advance directives.
 HRC worked with White House and Department of Health and Human Services staff in support of the memorandum.
 In addition, the HRC Foundation worked for years to encourage hospitals and other healthcare providers to adopt pro-LGBTQ policies.

 The All Children-All Families initiative seeks to enhance LGBTQ cultural competence among child welfare professionals and educate LGBT people about opportunities to become foster or adoptive parents to waiting children.
 As of January 2013, 67 agencies across the country are participating in ACAF, 30 of which have been designated as “Leaders in Supporting and Serving LGBT Families,” having met each of ACAF’s 10 benchmarks of LGBT competence.

 Since its inception, the Corporate Equality Index has helped lead a sea-change in workplaces across the country.
 When HRC first began the CEI in 2002, 89 companies voluntarily provided their employment policies for LGBTQ employees and they were rated on seven basic criteria.
 Just 13 companies received a score of 100 percent.